GaloisInc/adapt/phase3/segmentation_criteria.md

 the latency from time-event-happens to time-event-is-reported.

 We interpret "Segmentation by PID" as "Bounded Segmentation by PID".
-The simplest exact criteria would be sets of base nodes with identical PID and size of set < K.
+The simplest exact criterion would be sets of base nodes with identical PID and size of set < K.
 A fancier criterion would be sets of base nodes with identical PID, each set size being no more than K,